zpeterg/bmig_5003_parse_words_to_db/README.md

-# bmig_5003_count_words
+# bmig_5003_multifile_parse
-A command-line script by Peter Granderson that loads a file and splits/filters it by word, counts those words, and then outputs to screen, or to JSON or CSV file.
+A command-line script by Peter Granderson that loads one or more files, splits/filters them by word, counts those words, and then outputs to screen, or to JSON or CSV file.

 # Install
 ```git clone https://github.com/zpeterg/bmig5003_split_to_words```